GT-Technology/frontend-task/README.md

 ```

 ### 3. Build your form
-Build your form using [Bootscrap 4](https://getbootstrap.com/) with validation and error messages.
+Build your form using [Bootscrap 4](https://getbootstrap.com/) with validation (React, Vue.js or Alpine.js) and error messages.
 Ensure the form is responsive, mobile first approach.
 Add validation to the following fields:
 * Total number of bins -> required and as integer to the whole number
 * Estimated load weight -> required and as integer to second decimal place
 * Vehicle registration -> required with a max of 12 characters